JeffAlyanak/pcm2pwm/README.md

 ### Version History

   * 0.2   - Basic functionality
   * 0.5   - Added the ability to set high and low crossover values.
   * 0.7   - pcm2pwm now checks the input file's header to ensure compatibility.
   * 0.8   - Added the -h option for outputting in a Houston Tracker 2 format.
+  * 0.8.1 - Bugfix affecting the conversion process.
+Should produce better output than before.